 - the seminar can be held face to face or online 6.
-Spec ific skills acquired skills C2 .Elaboration and interpretation of technical, economic and managerial documentation.
-C3 .Planning, scheduling and management of enterprises, as well as associated logistics networks, as well as production monitoring Professional 1 TC2.
-Identifying the roles and responsibilities in a multidisciplinary team and applying effective Transversa skills relationship and work techniques within the team
+Spec ific skills acquired rpretation of technical, economic and managerial documentation. g and management of enterprises, as well as associated logistics networks, as itoring , , es and responsibilities in a multidisciplinary team and applying effective chniques within the team